Sahil-Jasrotia/COVID-19-Data-Analysis-and-Forecasting/README.md

 #### In India more than 4468 people affected by this Virus as of 6 April,2020. ####
 <br />
 In this project the Dataset used for globally is COVID-19.
-Here there are so many visualization and comparision of effects of different countries. predicted the effect of Coronavirus using Time Series Forecasting.
+Here are so many visualization and comparision of effects of different countries and finally I predicted the effect of Coronavirus using Time Series Forecasting.